 To contact Dr. Shahin Shooshtari email email@example.com

 Dr. Dickie C.T.
-Yu – Researcher (Faculty of Arts)
+Yu – Distinguished Researcher (Faculty of Arts)

-Dr. Yu has been the Research Director at St.Amant since 1997.
-His teaching and research specialties are behavioural assessment and training in developmental disabilities and autism.
+Dr. Yu served as Research Director at St.Amant from1997 until 2014.
+Although retired from his role as Director, Dr. Yu collaborates on several projects with St.Amant Research Centre as a Distinguished Researcher.
 Dr. Yu holds a B.A. in psychology and a M.A. and Ph.D. in applied behaviour analysis at University of Manitoba.
 He has taught at Memorial University of Newfoundland and worked as a psychologist and researcher at Surrey Place Centre in Toronto.
 In addition to his work at St.Amant, Dr. Yu is a Professor at University of Manitoba.

 To contact Dr. Dickie C.T.
 Yu email CT.Yu@umanitoba.ca

 Our research is made possible by the participation of many individuals supported by St.Amantf and families.
 Some of our projects include participants from across Canada.

 Our core research team is supported by student employees and volunteers, all of whom receive training for future careers in developmental disabilities.

 Our research affiliates provide a network for the St.Amant research team to collaborate with in developing research proposals, conducting multi-site studies, preparing joint publications and presentations, and training students.
 Our affiliates are distinguished researchers from across Canada working in the field of developmental disabilities.